nasa/ow_simulator/oceanwaters/doc/setup_oceanwaters.md

 source /opt/ros/melodic/setup.bash
 ```

-For convenience users may want to add the above command to their ~/.bashrc
-file.

 Next create a workspace directory for OceanWATERS with a src subdirectory, and
 go to the src subdirectory: